Will Rogers State Historic Park: Renovations 2002-2006

-Proposed closure
+Proposed closure in 2008

 Will Rogers State Historic Park was one of the 48 California state parks proposed for closure in January 2008 by California's Governor Arnold Schwarzenegger as part of a deficit reduction program.

+2025 Palisades Fire

+On January 8, 2025, the ranch house and other structures were destroyed in the Palisades Wildfire, with the surrounding ranch also being severely damaged.
+State Parks was able to evacuate the horses, and some of the artwork and artifacts that were in the ranch house were saved.